Systemwide Services Standards

 - Developments that advantageously should provide bus shelter(s) and/or bench(es) include shopping centers, office buildings, hospitals, schools, large apartment complexes, and major residential subdivisions (200 or more dwelling units, or contains 100 acres or more of land).

-Printed information, including system/route maps and schedule information, is provided at the Transit Mall and on all CityBus vehicles.
-In addition, a pole-mounted timetable is provided bus stops located at major timepoints.
+Printed information, including system/route maps and schedule information, is available on every CityBus vehicle and is provided at the Transit Mall, Coddingtown Transfer Hub, and Westside Transfer Center.
 All bus stops in the CityBus system are identified by a standard CityBus bus stop sign.

 Provision of digital information such as real-time transit information signage will be prioritized for major activity centers in the CityBus system.